 There are a lot of tutorials suggesting compiling from source, we strongly advise again that.
-For most of the time, package maintainers know the software very well and you’ll get the latest release without having to compile from scratch.
+For most of the time, package maintainers know the software very well and you will get the latest release without having to compile from scratch.

 The following will work on any release of Ubuntu, including Ubuntu 12.04 LTS, Ubuntu 12.10 and Ubuntu 13.04.
 It will help you install Node.js on Ubuntu without compiling from source.
 You can run the following command on your cloud server to get started and install the latest Node.js release on your server: